smartuni/riot-po-2026/README.md

 # Init git submodlues (RIOT) with
+To init the submodules run submodules_linux.sh or submodules_windows.bat You can also run these commands:
 ```
 git submodule init
 git submodule update
 ```

 # Bluetooth Module

 | Funktionsname | Parameters | Description |